fmontesi/jo/README.md

 # Dependencies

 There are no dependencies on other libraries.

-Jo is based on [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which is natively supported by modern browsers.
+However, Jo uses some recent features offered by web browsers.

+- Jo uses [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to perform asynchronous calls.
 If you want to use Jo with older browsers, use a [polyfill for fetch](https://github.com/github/fetch).
+Check which browsers support fetch here: https://caniuse.com/#feat=fetch.

+- Jo uses some modern JavaScript features.
+[Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) is used to implement the magic of calling the operations of your Jolie server as if they were native methods (`Jo.operation`).
+We also use [Arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions).
+Check which browsers support Proxy at https://caniuse.com/#feat=proxy, and which support arrow functions at https://caniuse.com/#feat=arrow-functions.
+If you want to use Jo in browsers that do not support these features, you can try compiling Jo with [Babel](https://babeljs.io/).

 # FAQ

+## What HTTP method are you using?

+POST is the default method.
+To change it, you can use the optional parameters.
+For example, to use GET: `Jo.operation( data, { method: 'GET' } )`.

 ## How do I handle basic values in root nodes sent by Jolie?
 (AKA response.$)